maghetta/big-data-in-genomics-and-transcriptomics/pages/moduli/modulo4.md

     - Visualize a genomic locus in the UCSC Genome Browser and identify key genomic features (e.g., genes, exons, regulatory elements)
     - Customize the genomic view by selecting desired annotation tracks (e.g. variation, genes annotated by GENCODE) and deselecting unwanted ones (e.g.
     - Map an unknown DNA sequence to a reference genome using a genome browser and interpret its genomic context (e.g., gene location, nearby features)
-    Retrieve a list of all human genes annotated with a given GO (Gene Ontology) term Describe the scope of a differential expression analysis Describe the scope of a functional enrichment analysis Identify differentially expressed genes in the GSE8671 dataset Retrieve enriched functional annotations for a gene list of interest using the gProfiler webtool
+    - Load and visualize a custom track of genomic intervals in the UCSC Genome Browser
+    - Assemble a custom BED file for selected genomic features of interest